 PhD program.
 All students accepted to the graduate program are accepted to the PhD program, but students may opt to earn a master’s degree as a terminal degree at Ohio State, or as a degree on the way to earning the PhD in our or another program.

 If you have additional questions about applying to the program contact us at email@example.com.

 Graduate Application Guidelines

-Application materials for both the M.A. and Ph.D. degree are due on November 15th for all applicants.
+Application materials for the Ph.D. degree are due on November 20th for all applicants.

 The Department of Anthropology also strongly encourages applicants to apply for the National Science Foundation Graduate Research Fellowship Program (GRFP), which provides a three-year annual stipend along with a cost-of-education allowance.
 Applications to the GRFP are due in late October and are restricted to a single application in either the first or second year of study..